kirthy21/Data-Analysis-Stack-Exchange-Hadoop-Pig-Hive-MapReduce-TFIDF/README.md

 # Data Analysis using data from Stack Exchange (Hadoop, Pig, Hive, MapReduce)
 The following was preformed on a cluster in Dataproc in Google Cloud Platform (GCP) which already has Hadoop, Pig and Hive.
-For mapreduce I used the files from https://github.com/SatishUC15/TFIDF-HadoopMapReduce#tfidf-hadoop with minor changes.

 ### 1. Acquire the top 200,000 posts by viewcount (From Stack Exchange)
 Run the following queries on https://data.stackexchange.com/stackoverflow/query/new and download the data as csv.